Colchicum zahnii

-Colchicum zahnii is a species of plant in the genus Colchicum native to southern Greece.
+Colchicum zahnii is a species of flowering plant in the family Colchicaceae.
+It is native to southern Greece.
 It blooms in mid-autumn from rhizomatous corms.
 The flowers can be variable coloured, being a pale purple-pink to white and are often held wide open.
 The leaves are produced at flowering time and usually number 2 to 3.
 This species is similar to Colchicum boissieri in that the corms grow into large patches, rather than tight clumps like Colchicum speciosum or Colchicum autumnale.